tzing/tugboat/docs/user/configuration.rst

 Settings
 --------

-Here is a list of all available settings, their default values and descriptions.
+Here are the available settings, their default values, and what they control.

 Top-level
 ~~~~~~~~~